ipercyNC/ip0623/README.md

 Rent a specific tool (by tool code), checkout date, amount of rental days, and discount (if applicable) This will generate a rental agreement with information about the rental.
-Tool Code, Tool Type, Tool Brand, Number of Rental Days, Checkout Date, Due Date, Daily Rental Charge,Charge Days (Number of Days The Rental Will Charge For), Pre-discount Charge, Discount Percent, Discount Amount, Final Charge
+Tool Code, Tool Type, Tool Brand, Number of Rental Days, Checkout Date, Due Date, Daily Rental Charge, Charge Days (Number of Days The Rental Will Charge For), Pre-discount Charge, Discount Percent, Discount Amount, Final Charge

 The rental will start the day after the checkout up until the number of